Senbei vs. Okaki vs. Arare: Japanese Rice Crackers

 First, Senbei is a rice cracker most commonly eaten in Japan.

 It is made of non-glutinous rice called Uruchi-Mai (うるち米) that has been steamed, pounded, typically formed into a big, round shape, and baked.

-Senbei is traditionally flavored with soy sauce or salt, but in modern times, it is available in many varieties and flavors like this.
+Traditionally, Senbei is seasoned with soy sauce/salt.
+But in modern times, it comes in various flavors and many varieties like these.

 the majority available in Japan consists of Uruchimai rice, the staple food of the Japanese.

 Unlike Senbei, Okaki consists of glutinous (sticky or sweet) rice called Mochi-Gome (餅米).

 Specifically, this cracker is traditionally made from relatively small chunks of Mochi (餅) cake that’s been dried and baked.

 Arare also uses Mochigome glutinous rice, and its production method is basically the same as Okaki.